 Any pair of shoes-new or old-should feel comfortable as soon as you put them on.
 There shouldn't be any rubbing when you walk.
 Wear the right shoe for any activity.
 For instance, a running shoe is designed to keep your feet injury-free while jogging.
 Buy shoes at the end of the day, when your feet are larger.
 Make sure they provide support without feeling too loose.
 Make sure your socks fit, too.
 Wear soft, seamless, well-padded socks for activity.
 Cotton or microfiber socks are best to help to absorb sweat.
 To protect your feet, avoid shoes that are open-toed or open-heeled.
 If you have questions about what kinds of shoes and socks are best, talk to your healthcare team.

 Regular exercise improves blood flow in your feet.
 It also increases foot strength and flexibility.
 Gentle exercises, like walking or riding a stationary bicycle, are best.
 You can also do special foot exercises.
 Just be sure to talk with your healthcare provider before starting any exercise program.
 Also mention if any exercise causes pain, redness, or other signs of foot problems.

 Note: If you have any kind of break in the skin of your foot or ankle, keep the area clean.
-Then call your doctor—especially if the area doesn’t appear to be healing.
+Then call your healthcare provider-especially if the area doesn't appear to be healing.